PADL/libbrowserid/gss-browserid.md

 return an error code in its response, permitting the initiator to recover and fallback to generating a BrowserID assertion.
 It MAY also include its local timestamp so that the initiator can perform clock skew compensation.

+#### Interaction with mutual authentication

+The mutual authentication state of a re-authenticated context is transitive.
+It MUST NOT return GSS\_C\_MUTUAL\_FLAG for a re-authenticated context unless the original context was mutually authenticated.

 ## Protocol elements